5. ROS & ROS 2 Installation¶

 logdirectories will be created.

-To start using the ROS2 packages built within this workspace, it is important to open a new terminal, and sourcing the workspace with the following commands:
+To start using the ROS2 packages built within this workspace, open a new terminal and source the workspace with the following commands:

 Remember to source your ROS2 workspace each time a new terminal is opened or whenever a new ROS2 package is included.

-Do not source ROS2 in the terminal where you are running Isaac Sim as that can cause errors during startup because of conflicting symbols.
+Do not source ROS2 in the terminal running Isaac Sim, standalone python scripts or Isaac Cortex as that can cause errors during startup because of conflicting symbols.